 Dental Issues

-At Children’s Dental Specialties, we offer comprehensive evaluations and treatments. our team specializes in pediatric oral health, including tongue and lip ties.
+At Children’s Dental Specialties, we offer comprehensive evaluations and treatments.
+Our team specializes in pediatric oral health, including tongue and lip ties.
 We can help ensure your child’s dental needs are met.
-Contact our office today to schedule a consultation and learn more.
+Contact our Worcester dental office today to schedule a consultation and learn more.